and he thought, everyone should have a Love of My Life, to be able to write love poems to them, like this one:

 I follow the warmth of your breath

-Through the dessert to the valley beyond.
+Through the desert to the valley beyond.

 Blessing the wounds we’ve carried,